deadlyvipers/dojo_rules/introduction.md

 This is an introduction for me, Mattias.

-I realy like the JavaScript and HTML & CSS path on Code School
+I realy like the JavaScript and HTML & CSS path on Code School.

+* TypeScript
+* Angular
+* SharePoint
+* C#